yao8839836/KGE-LDA/README.md

 data//vocab_20ng.txt
 Each line is a word, the first word is 0 in data//corpus_20ng.txt, the second word is 1 in data//corpus_20ng.txt, the third word is 2 in data//corpus_20ng.txt, ...

-(5) The linked entities in WordNet(via NLTK) are in /KGE-LDA/file/20ng_wordnet/, /KGE-LDA/file/nips_wordnet/ and /KGE-LDA/file/ohsumed_wordnet/. their ids are in /KGE-LDA/file/xxx_wordnet_id/.
+(5) The linked entities in WordNet(via NLTK) of each document are in /KGE-LDA/file/20ng_wordnet/, /KGE-LDA/file/nips_wordnet/ and /KGE-LDA/file/ohsumed_wordnet/. their ids are in /KGE-LDA/file/xxx_wordnet_id/.
+Each file name represents the index of the document.

 (6) file/runnltk.py is an example of entity linking for Ohsumed dataset.